The Craftsman's Utopian Doctrine

 On a Sunday afternoon in late August in the midst of a heat spell when the temperature was near 100 in a part of the world under the influence of a coastal fog that normally resisted such temperatures, he set up his little table.
 His little chair and his little cash register and arranged his hand-packaged offerings of trading cards, and waited.
 Waited for the passing strangers visiting from San Francisco or the Midwest or even the trickling of neighborhood locals walking to and from the grocery store.
 But on this day of excessive heat, the sidewalk was empty.
 He rearranged the presentation of his offerings and counted and recounted the ready change in the cash drawer, and waited.

-From the house, on the couch against the front picture window, Jennifer and I watched.
+From the house, on the couch against the front picture window, his parents watched.
 The heat was tormenting.
 How long would he last?
 The usual band of girls eventually left their post in the shade of the carport twenty feet back from the point-of-business and he continued to wait, without a single sale.

 Eventually I went to the black rotary phone in the dining room and called our neighbors on the far corner, who were in their late 80's.
 And another neighbor directly adjacent to us, in her late 70's, and yet another neighbor across the street, in her early 80's.
 Within ten minutes they appeared, braving the sort of heat none of us were accustomed to, making their way nonchalantly down the walk to his little table.